-I have 24 interviews including 1 cover story, 5 album reviews, 2 top 10 lists (2013, and 2014) and 2 concert reviews published in the Aquarian Weekly.
+I have 25 interviews including 1 cover story, 5 album reviews, 2 top 10 lists (2013, and 2014) and 2 concert reviews published in the Aquarian Weekly.
 I have 9 interviews published on Blabbermouth.
 I have 1 interview published on BraveWords.
 I am thanked in the liner notes of two albums (Condition Critical’s Operational Hazard released in 2013 and Paralysis’s No Turning Back Ep released in 2014, Witchaven’s Blood Sacrifice in 2014, Nuclear Hatred’s Self Titled album, SOG The Gift of Aggression, as well as SOG’s God Complex albums, Rigor Mortis Slaves to the Grave, as well as the documentary movie Welcome to Your Funeral (Rigor Mortis).

 http://www.theaquarian.com/2012/11/28/interview-with-warbeasts-bruce-corbitt-thrash-renaissance-man/Rigor Mortis/Warbeast Singer Bruce Corbitt speaking about the new albums coming from Warbeast and Rigor Mortis as well as the split with Phil Anselmo called War of the Gargantuas